 Now you have the perfect vegan brownie to serve with my Vegan Peppermint Mocha Latte.
 I’m just going to say out of all the vegan brownie recipes I’ve written and eaten in my life, including the amazing ones in my cookbook, these vegan peppermint brownies are hands down my favorite!
 I 100% mean that.
 I even like them more than my really popular Vegan Gluten-free Brownies.

-In fact, my whole family felt the same!
+In fact, my family felt the same!
 Bold statement, I know.
 But part of that is because I absolutely love the combo of chocolate and peppermint.
 You get the rich dark chocolate flavor, balanced out by the refreshing coolness of peppermint in every bite.
 It’s the perfect vegan brownie bite every time.

 These are absolutely incredible, I can’t say it enough.
 They are very rich in deep dark chocolate flavor, super moist, very fudgy and have the most perfect crispy edges I’ve ever had in a brownie.
 Not hard crunchy, but crispy.
 SO good.